H3llKa1ser/B00t2R00t/Lateral Movement/Sshuttle.md

  - sshuttle -r USER@IP TARGET_IP (We need the user password to run this)

+### Essentially, it connects us via ssh to a machine, then the machine is used as a jump box to connect to our target IP

 #### -N = Attempts to determine a subnet automatically based on the target's own routing table.

 ### Key based authentication